ComputerGuy99/global-internet-speed-test/README.md

 Most ISPs (Internet Service Providers) advertise the "max speed", more properly known as the max throughput of the internet connections they are selling and segment their offering using this metric.
 ISPs that offer FTTP (Fiber To The Premises) also heavily advertise the better reliability and symmetrical "speeds" that fiber media offers over copper (i.e. coax and twisted pair).
 Knowing that this is not the full story, I was always curious about the true capabilities of the internet services provided by various different ISPs around the world.

 I did lot's of research online.
 However, most of the information I found only focused on average download speeds with a few sources (primarily Ookla) also reporting on upload speeds and latency.
 I noticed that all ISPs in the USA are now required to list broadband facts for their internet services showing typical download and upload throughput as well as latency.
-However, none mention international throughput
+However, none mention international throughput.
-Some ISPs in Asia and Eastern Europe have information on expected throughput when connecting to international servers but it is often burried in the fineprint and not helpful as a comparison metric since most ISPs don't provide it.
+Some ISPs in Asia and Eastern Europe have information on expected throughput when connecting to international servers but it is often buried in the fineprint and not helpful as a comparison metric since most ISPs don't provide it.

 One flaw I noticed with all of the sources I refered to was that the data was collected by having users perform tests in ideal conditions.
 Most internet connection testing websites would run tests by selecting and only using the best/closest servers to the user's ISP's edge network.
 In some cases test servers would even be located inside the ISP's own network.
 As someone who has a above average grasp on how the internet works and who has experienced poor performance when accessing servers on the other side of the world, I knew there was more to be discovered.

 Thus, I decided to try to test how good my ISPs peering and transit connections as well as their routing is to various destinations all around the world.
 Ookla has a network of 15000+ speed test servers all around the world, many of which live inside the networks of major ISPs.
 Thus, I figured that connecting to and running tests against ookla servers all around the world would give me a good idea of how good my ISP's connectivity is to various other ISPs and hence servers around the world.